 iOS 12 early verdict

-While this early version of iOS 12 is a beta and so too early to talk about performance, the early signs are encouraging.
-There's nothing truly spectacular here, but there are several nice-to-haves.
+Now we've moved on from the beta to the final version, we are able to report some nice performance improvements although it will be interesting to see if apps truly are faster when they're fully optimised for iOS 12.
+There's nothing truly spectacular in iOS 12, but there are several nice-to-haves.
 Screen Time brings a bit more clarity to those who want to restrict their devices - or those of their family - in some way.
-And the efforts for better notification management are very welcome.
-Add to Siri shortcuts have the potential to be very powerful and we're looking forward to playing with those over the coming days and weeks!
+The efforts for better notification management are also very welcome.
+Siri Shortcuts have the potential to be very powerful and we're looking forward to playing with those over the coming days and weeks as more apps adopt them.